 Our worship service is liturgical, which means it follows an established pattern.
 Don't worry if you don't know all of the prayers or responses – you'll catch on quickly because they'll be the same (or similar) every week!
-There are also Mass books and other tools that can help you learn all the responses.
+There are also Mass books, two large screens projecting words to hymns and many prayers and other tools that can help you learn all the responses.
 Hymn singing is accompanied by various instruments, and everyone is encouraged to join in the hymns.
-It has been said that singing is like praying twice!
+It has been said that when one sings, they pray twice!

 Children have a central place in our worship.
 Although nursery care is available, children of all ages are encouraged to take part in the service.
-During the 9:00 and 11:15 Mass, we have a special celebration of the Liturgy of the Word for children, where young people from age four up to about age ten or twelve are taken to another room for a children's version of the Bible readings and some discussion.
-Usually once a month we have special child-centred Masses, with a children's homily, and children taking part in various ministries.
+During the 9:00am and 11:15am Mass (throughout the school year), we have a special celebration of the Liturgy of the Word for children, where young people from age four up to about age ten or twelve are taken to another room for a children's version of the Bible readings and some discussion.
+Usually once a month we have special child-centred Masses, with a homily prepared for children, and children serving in various ministries.

 We have Communion every Sunday.
 Those who have been baptized and have prepared for and celebrated their First Communion are invited to the Table of the Lord.
-Those who are not yet able to take part are welcome to come forward for a blessing, if they wish.
+Those who are not yet able to take part are welcome to come forward for a blessing.
 Approaching the communion minister with your arms crossed will signify that you have come for a blessing.

-After the 9am Mass, young people from grade Primary to grade 5 can take part in our catechetics program downstairs.
+Once a month, after the 9am Mass, families participating in our catechetics program (GIFT – Growing in Faith Together) young people from grade primary to grade 5 can take part in our catechetics program downstairs.
 Parents are welcome to stay for a cup of coffee.
 After the 11:15 Mass we catch up with each other during the parish coffee social.

 When we gather together to celebrate the Mass, we know that we are the family of God.
 We are always happy to welcome you into our family of faith!